4. A Hoax Hearing at Malden District Court

 I could not recover this moment from the reproduced hearing tape.
 Did Judge William Fitzpatrick deliberately avoid the microphone and send me an “off-the-record” message?

 After getting the confirmation that there was an ongoing divorce proceeding in the probate and family court, the judge soon announced his ruling: Maintaining the RO, as “the court is taking note of the fact that the RO was issued by Judge Pattern of this court and also there is an existing RO that was issued by probate court with respect to the Plaintiff’s daughter against this defendant...
 Obviously there is a lot of dispute I can see that between the parties at this point and I think the status quo with RO in place is a very important component of hopefully having the parties resolving their difference and move on with their lives.”

-In the scheduled extension hearing at Malden District Court, on January 11, 2017, Judge Cesar Archilla made a frank comment specifically on Judge William Fitzpatrick’s ruling, “But you want a different result from a different judge.
+In the following pre-scheduled extension hearing at Malden District Court on January 11, 2017, Judge Cesar Archilla made a frank comment specifically on Judge William Fitzpatrick’s ruling, “But you want a different result from a different judge.
 That is not going to happen.”

-Clearly it was a common knowledge within the court, either to a front desk court clerk or to a judge, that Judge Michael Pattern should have been the judge for my hearing when his ruling was challenged.
+So, it was clearly a common knowledge within the court, either to a front desk court clerk or to a judge, that Judge Michael Pattern should have been the judge for my hearing when his ruling was challenged.
 My November 15, 2016 hearing was purely a hoax to begin with.

 I am not going to accuse Judge William Fitzpatrick of anything.
 It was the system and the judge-assigning person that put him in that position.